 I would later learn that it was The Princess Patricia Club (PPC) of Regina that sponsored the furthering of her vocal lessons.
 After graduating high school, she became a member of the CBC radio choir singers and was featured regularly on the Trans Canada Live Show each Friday night.
 In September of 1955 she was granted scholarships from the PPC and the Lions Club, as well as a grant from the Canadian Council for the Arts, to study music in England at the Royal Conservatory of Music.
 She was the first student to ever earn 100% on a teaching exam, or any exam up to that date.

-I believe it is fair to say that her life’s accomplishments might not have been possible if it wasn’t for the support of her local non-profits and the charities that supported her in her time of need.
-These groups gathered people together to break bread, provide social support and host opportunities for awards, grants and scholarships.
+I believe it is fair to say that her life’s accomplishments might not have been possible if it wasn’t for the contributions of her local non-profits and the charities that supported her development and education.
+These diverse groups gathered people together to break bread, provide social support and host opportunities for awards, grants and scholarships.
 They invested in the youth of their communities and changed the course of many lives, forever.
 These groups were all funded by the collective contributions of a community and government alike.
 They recognized the value of investing in tomorrow by aiding those afflicted with hardship today.

 This generosity is the key to our success amid times of social distancing and flattening the curve of this pandemic.
-I invite you all to think of that charity that is near to your heart and find a way to help their cause, in whatever way you can.
+I invite you all to think of that charity that is near to your heart and find a way to help their cause, in whatever form that you can.
 These organizations are ones who support the next generation of leaders, artists, scientists, farmers, healthcare workers, educators and essential workers that will ensure a brighter tomorrow.
-Now, more than ever, we must realize how important these roles are to our society.
+Now, more than ever, we must realize how important these diverse roles are to the growth of our society.

-In our office, we see daily the impact our local organizations are making in our community, and now, more than ever they need our help.
-While many of our organizations are on the front lines – like healthcare, food banks and shelters–there are many other organizations that need our help as well.
+In our office, we see the impact our local organizations are making in our community on a daily basis, and now, more than ever they need our help.
+While many of our organizations are on the front lines – like healthcare, foodbanks and shelters–there are many other organizations that need our help as well.
 Our arts, culture and educational organizations have ground to a halt.
 Hopefully, if we can dig deep, and sacrifice for our common good, these organizations will be able to help another talented young woman find her way in life well into the future.